Skip to content

 Claude for research workflow — upload sources, summarize each, synthesize across them, extract findings, verify, then draft

 Claude's long context window is what makes Claude for research practical on real documents.
-With up to a 200K-token context window — roughly 500 pages — you can drop an entire paper, a thesis chapter, or several reports into one conversation and ask questions that span all of them.
+With up to a 1M-token context window on Opus 5 and Sonnet 5 — thousands of pages — you can drop an entire paper, a thesis chapter, or several reports into one conversation and ask questions that span all of them.
 There is no need to chunk a PDF by hand the way older tools demanded.

 The citation problem: verify every reference

-This is the section to read twice.
+This is the section to read twice, because it is the one place Claude for research most often goes wrong.
 Claude fabricates citations.
 Ask for sources and it will produce references that look impeccable — real-sounding author names, plausible journals, formatted DOIs — that lead nowhere when you check them.
 It is a language model completing a pattern, not a search over a citation index, so a fake reference is indistinguishable from a real one until you look it up.

 The rule we never break in any Claude for research task: every citation Claude hands you gets checked in Google Scholar or the journal of record before it goes anywhere near a document.
 The same caution applies to direct quotes and specific statistics — Claude paraphrases confidently and sometimes drifts from the source wording.